kodycode/Kodybot/README.md

 If not, then you can just enter the Token, LoL API Key, and region inside config.py.

+Once you're done either of the above, then you can just run the .bat file and it should be good to go.

 ## Goals
 -Learn more Python to do more cooler things